Requiem: Eastern Christian rites

-In the Eastern Orthodox and Greek-Catholic Churches, the requiem is the fullest form of memorial service (μνημόσυνο, Slavonic: Opelo).
+In the Eastern Orthodox, Eastern Lutheran and Greek-Catholic Churches, the requiem is the fullest form of memorial service (μνημόσυνο, Slavonic: Opelo).
 The normal memorial service is a greatly abbreviated form of Matins, but the Requiem contains all of the psalms, readings, and hymns normally found in the All-Night Vigil (which combines the Canonical Hours of Vespers, Matins and First Hour), providing a complete set of propers for the departed.
 The full requiem will last around three-and-a-half hours.
 In this format it more clearly represents the original concept of parastas, which means literally, "standing throughout (the night)."
 Often, there will be a Divine Liturgy celebrated the next morning with further propers for the departed.

 Because of their great length, a full Requiem is rarely served.
 However, at least in the Russian liturgical tradition, a Requiem will often be served on the eve before the Glorification (canonization) of a saint, in a special service known as the "Last Panikhida".

+Evangelical-Lutheranism

+In the Evangelical-Lutheran Churches, the Requiem Mass celebrates Christ's victory over death.

+A German Requiem, authored by Johannes Brahms, uses the Lutheran Bible for its texts.